raphw/jenesis/README.md

 ### The Pom step's predecessor order

-`Pom` is wired with predecessors in the order `sources, manifests, checked, metadata`.
-Properties are loaded in that order, and a key found later in iteration replaces an earlier value.
-So the override chain is:
+`Pom` is wired with predecessors in the order `sources, manifests` (the project-level `metadata.properties` wraps in via the `Pom(Map<String, String> shared)` constructor, not as a step argument).
+Each manifests folder is iterated and contributes `identity.properties`, `module.properties`, `metadata.properties`, `compile/requires.properties` and `runtime/requires.properties`.
+The override chain is:

 1. The layout's manifests-derived `metadata.properties` (from module-info or pom.xml) lands first.
-2. The project-level `metadata.properties` (the file `-Djenesis.project.metadata` points at) lands last and wins on any overlapping key.
+2. The project-level `metadata.properties` (the file `-Djenesis.project.metadata` points at) is applied last via `shared.forEach(metadata::setProperty)`, winning on any overlapping key.

-The `project.module` key is read after the loop and, when present, suppresses POM emission for any module whose resolver-computed artifactId does not match - that's how the test module gets filtered out of a release build of jenesis without anyone having to thread an exclusion list through the assembler.
+The `project.module` key (read from `metadata.properties`) and the `tests` key (read from `module.properties`) together suppress POM emission for any module whose resolver-computed `artifactId` does not match - that's how the test module gets filtered out of a release build of jenesis without anyone having to thread an exclusion list through the assembler.

 Releasing to Maven Central
 --------------------------